University of Southern Mississippi: Desegregation and civil rights

 As a result, black students Gwendolyn Elaine Armstrong and Raylawni Branch were enrolled without incident in September 1965.
-In 2018, USM unveiled a Freedom Trail Marker in honor of Clyde Kennard, in front of Kennard Washington Hall, named after him and the first African-American doctoral student to graduate from USM, Walter Washington.
-Shortly thereafter, at the spring commencement ceremonies in May 2018, Clyde Kennard was posthumously awarded the Doctor of Humane Letters honoris causa from USM.
+In 2018, USM unveiled a Freedom Trail Marker in honor of Clyde Kennard in front of Kennard Washington Hall, named after him and the first African-American doctoral student to graduate from USM, Walter Washington.
+Shortly thereafter, at the commencement ceremonies in May 2018, Kennard was posthumously awarded the Doctor of Humane Letters honoris causa.
 A student in Kennard's Sunday School class at Mary Magdalene Baptist Church in Eatonville, Mississippi, accepted the honor on his behalf.

-Between 1955 and 1965, USM along with its president, William D. McCain, infringed upon the civil rights of Gay and Lesbian students.
-Gay and Lesbian students, with an emphasis on male homosexuals, were targeted and expelled.
-McCain's intentions were to purge the campus of all sexual impurities.
+Between 1955 and 1965, USM and McCain infringed upon gay and lesbian students' civil rights.
+Gay and lesbian students, especially male homosexuals, were targeted and expelled.
+McCain's intention was to purge the campus of all sexual impurities.

 In 1969, the Afro-American Cultural Society (AACS) was founded.
-Alvin Williams, an early member of the organization and professor emeritus of media at the university, described AACS as an "instrumental part of student life for black students" attending the university in the late 1960s.
-The organization was later renamed as the African American Student Organization (AASO) in the 1990s.
+Alvin Williams, an early member of the organization and professor emeritus of media at the university, called AACS an "instrumental part of student life for black students" attending the university in the late 1960s.
+The organization was renamed the African American Student Organization (AASO) in the 1990s.

-The transition of the 1960s to the 1970s gave way to a surge of social activism and major changes within the university.
-In response to growing concerns of black students, the university ramped its efforts to hire black faculty.
+The transition from the 1960s to the 1970s involved a surge of social activism and major changes at the university.
+In response to black students' growing concerns, the university ramped up its efforts to hire black faculty.
 In 1972, "General Nat" (Confederate General Nathan Bedford Forrest) was discarded in favor of the Golden Eagles.
-In 1974, standout football player Fred Cook was voted as the first black Mr. USM.
+In 1974, standout football player Fred Cook was voted the first black Mr. USM.
 The first black Greek organizations premiered in 1975.
 By the time McCain retired in 1975, enrollment had climbed to 11,000 students.

 In the years following McCain's campus transformation, The University of Southern Mississippi continued to expand dramatically.
-Notable changes included: replacement of the quarter system with the semester system, creation of the Polymer Science Institute, reorganization of the university's 10 schools into six colleges, affiliation with Conference USA, establishment of the School of Nursing as a college; the implementation of online classes; and an expansion of the Gulf Coast campus.
+Changes included replacement of the quarter system by semesters, creation of the Polymer Science Institute, reorganization of the university's 10 schools into six colleges including the College of Nursing, affiliation with Conference USA, the implementation of online classes; and an expansion of the Gulf Coast campus.